christian-cleberg/cleberg.net/content/blog/2022-11-011-nginx-tmp-errors.md

 2022/11/11 11:30:34 [crit] 8970#8970: *10 open() "/var/lib/nginx/tmp/proxy/3/00/0000000003" failed (13: Permission denied) while reading upstream, client: 169.150.203.10, server: cyberchef.cleberg.io, request: "GET /assets/main.css HTTP/2.0", upstream: "http://127.0.0.1:8111/assets/main.css", host: "cyberchef.cleberg.io", referrer: "https://cyberchef.cleberg.io/"
 ```

+You can see that the error is `13: Permission denied` and it occurs in the
+`/var/lib/nginx/tmp/` directory.
+In my case, I had thousands of errors where
+Nginx was denied permission to read/write files in this directory.

+So how do I fix it?

 ## The Solution

 In order to resolve the issue, I had to ensure the `/var/lib/nginx`